twcinnovations/internship-assignment/README.md

 - Create a public github repo with the name `twc-test-web` for the React App and  `twc-test-api` for the Node API and push your code.

-share your public github repositories before the end of the deadline
+share your public github repositories and login credentials  before the end of the deadline

 <div align="center" style="font-size:10rem" > <b> <h1> Have fun building! 🚀 </h1> </b> </div>